 Eleven years ago today at 10am, I was hooked up to IV bags with tubes (connected to my heart) hanging out of my chest.

 I was on the tenth floor of the UCLA medical center having just finished my last week of intensive chemotherapy that brought my blood count close to zero.
 I was there being treated for cancer – stage IV-B. That’s as bad as it gets.
 There is no stage V…

 At 10am the medical team performed a bone marrow/stem cell transplant.

 They call it “Day Zero” – the day you are literally “reborn” from a cellular level.
 They call it your “re-birth” day — and even give you a cake.
 (I didn’t eat the cake.
 Too nauseous from the chemotherapy still 🙂 ).

-Today is “Day 3653” — my “rebirthday”.
-My reborn cells have turned nine years old.
+Today is “Day 4018” — my “rebirthday”.
+My reborn cells have turned eleven years old.

-The five year mark is a big day for cancer survivors, so nine years feels really special.
+The five year mark is a big day for cancer survivors, so eleven years feels really special.

 It’s been quite a journey.
 I was back exercising about a month after the transplant (I was discharged just over one week after the transplant which at the time was the fastest recovery in UCLA history).

 Until the last couple of years I still had a hard time with energy levels — and the struggle back to fitness has been challenging a lot of the time.
 I’m not complaining though, it is an enormous privilege to be able to even exercise at all after my diagnosis.
 It can get depressing at times, but only for a second — as the alternative is much worse 🙂